 Dental care is health care and dental coverage for adults in Maryland is long overdue.
 HB 1158 would have authorized the state of Maryland to create a dental Medicaid benefit for adults with household incomes at or below 133 percent of the poverty level.
 Thank you, Director of Dental Services Tom Stack, for your testimony on this important bill, and to Dental Assistant Shannon Lake, who was all ready to testify, but got idled by our one snow day of the year!
 While this bill itself never made it past the House, the legislature did include it as part of SB 169, which requires the Maryland Dental Action Coalition to conduct a study on the annual cost of emergency room visits to treat dental conditions of adult Medicaid enrollees.
 We expect the results of the study, due December 2017, to be important fuel for a continued fight for dental Medicaid benefits in 2018.

-Our state budget advocacy, in partnership with the Maryland Alliance for the Poor, helped realize an increase in the Temporary Disability Assistance Program (TDAP) benefit of $10 per person, effective July 1.
-This increase in TDAP funding, the first since 2002, is a small but important step forward for Marylanders.
-Thanks to our own Vanessa Borotz, for her work organizing and compiling dozens of client statements about what the increase would mean to them.
+Our state budget advocacy, in partnership with the Maryland Alliance for the Poor, helped the legislature formally recommend an increase in the Temporary Disability Assistance Program (TDAP) benefit by $10 per person, per month.
+Now, it’s up to the Governor to approve this budget increase.
+We’re closely monitoring the Department of Human Services, so the regulations necessary to put this increase into place are issued.
+This would be the first TDAP funding increase in 15 years and a small but important step forward for Marylanders.
+Thanks to our own Vanessa Borotz for her work organizing and compiling client statements about what this added benefit would mean to them.